Campsites & Group Campsites

 GROUP AND YOUTH CAMPING

 For group and youth camping, the park entrance fee is included in the price.
-Visitors to group and youth sites that are not spending the night must pay the $6 per vehicle park entrance fee.
+Visitors to group and youth sites that are not spending the night must pay the day-use vehicle park entrance fee.
 Park staff will provide a sign-in roster and collect remaining camping fees.
 Group areas include the following sizes: